 "Did you pack everything you owned," Booth grumbled as he allowed the crate he held to drop with a thud, "or just the heaviest books you could find?"

 Christine wiped sweat from her brow and laughed as she collapsed to the floor.
 "I think that one's just shoes, Dad."

 Christine and Brennan shared a look filled with feminine amusement.
-"You have more than five pair of shoes, Booth," Brennan corrected him.
+"You have more than five pairs of shoes, Booth," Brennan corrected him.

 "The point is," he shot back, "I don't have enough shoes to fill a 100 lb box!
 Don't even say it!"
-He waved a finger at Brennan when she turned to appraise the container.
-"Anyway," he continued, obviously in the mood to be cantankerous, "What are you going to do with all of those shoes?"
+He waved a finger at Brennan when she turned to appraise the weight of the container.
+"Anyway," he continued, obviously in the mood to be cantankerous, "what are you going to do with all of those shoes?"
 He waved a hand around the small dorm.
-"Where are you going to put 'em?"
+"Where are you going to put them?"

 Christine just shrugged.
 "I'll figure something out."

 "I still don't know why you couldn't go to Georgetown and live at home, like Zach."
 Booth crossed his arms over his chest and glared at his baby girl.
 "Then all these shoes could have stayed in your room, where they belong."

 "Zach's living at home because he's 14!"
 Christine retorted.
 "Dad!"